 “Don’t think about it – it feels good.”
 She kept going.

 The dreams were deeper and colder, here.
-Only sometimes they were interrupted by a face that fell eternal, a face which made no sound, deafening in the million other voices.
+Only sometimes they were interrupted by a face that fell eternally, a face which made no sound, deafening in the million other voices.
 When she moved closer, the dreams receded.
 She heard the face speak and that primordial ache returned – she needed a vision to quiet it once more, so she turned away–

 and found a scream, frozen in its pain.
 She traced it with her finger and it melted around her, oozing and boiling on her skin.
 Next to her, a face that fell in silence.